jdh4/running_gromacs/02_installation/README.md

 ## Adroit (GPU)

-Gromacs can be built for GPU use on Adroit by running the following commands:
+Gromacs can be built for GPU use on Adroit.
+Because it has four V100 GPUs, one can run comparison tests against Traverse.
+Gromacs can be built by running the following commands:

 ```bash
 $ ssh <NetID>@adroit.princeton.edu